wodend/cloudflare-ddns/README.md

-# cloudflare_ddns.sh
+# Cloudflare DDNS
-Update Cloudflare A record to point to the current WAN IP address with Bash.
+Update Cloudflare A record to point to the current WAN IP address with a shell script.

 # Installation
-1. In `cloudflare_ddns.sh` directory:
+1. In the `cloudflare-ddns` directory:
    `$ cp cloudflare.conf.sample cloudflare.conf`
 2. Add your Cloudflare account information to `cloudflare.conf`.

 # Execution
-`bash cloudflare_ddns.sh`
+`./cloudflare_ddns.sh`

 # FAQ
 - Error **Permissions 777 for 'cloudflare.conf' are too open.**